seriema/jquery.combine/README.md

 ## Examples

 ### Union
 Union is pretty much the same as $.extend() in regular jQuery.
-Supports more than two parameters.
+Supports more than two arguments.
 ```javascript
 var a = { one: 1, two: 2 };
 var b = { one: 1, three: 3 };